sd2beatles/SQL_practical_experiment/superstore.md

 ![image](https://user-images.githubusercontent.com/53164959/67253995-9d7d4000-f4b5-11e9-8d48-0fc5434fb6bc.png)
 ![image](https://user-images.githubusercontent.com/53164959/67260264-76cf0180-f4d5-11e9-8820-c5107bc133df.png)

 One good news is that for customers who placed expedited orders the requested products were shipped on the day of order confirmed.
-Apart from the special delivery method, the plot lines show that the variablity of lead time is not so huge that  the magnitude itself is not so huge that the company may manage the latency under strict regularisation or in an effective manner.
+Apart from the special delivery method, the plot lines show that the variablity of lead time is not so huge that  the magnitude itself is not huge so that we can conclude that company have managed the latency under strict regularisation or in an effective manner.

 #### 2.3 Financial Performance